- August 3, 2018

 - Posted by: Ahmad Corner

-- Category: Blog, Interviews, Startups
+- Category: Blog, Entrepreneur of the Month, Interviews, Seattle Spotlight, Startups

 Back in May of this year, 1 Million Cups – a weekly event that brings early stage entrepreneurs and the Seattle community together over coffee, presentations and conversation – launched at ProDev Day as one of the anchor event sessions.